Baptouuuu/Tower/README.md

 *Note*: I talk about git here, but your not forced to use it (but cool kids do ;))

+*Note*: When cascading, if a child fail to deploy, it's subtree won't be deployed

+Another use case would be you have a single server for your app, and other servers for related services required by your first server.
+You could imply, with this notion of tree, that every time you deploy your app it triggers the deployment of those related services (so everything is always up-to-date).

 ## Installation

 Clone this repository to the machine you want as a node